flueke/mvme/doc/sphinx/source/analysis.rst

 Copy/Paste
 ~~~~~~~~~~

-Object selections can be copied to clipbard by using *Ctrl-C* or choosing
+Object selections can be copied to clipboard by using *Ctrl-C* or choosing
 *Copy* in a context menu.

 Pasting is done via *Ctrl-V* or *Paste* in a trees or directories context menu.